Sigmmma/c20/src/content/h3/guides/sounds/rebuild-fmod-banks/readme.md

 {% /alert %}

 {% alert type="danger" %}
-You do not need to re-build your FMOD sound banks after every import.
+You do not need to rebuild your FMOD sound banks after every import.
 You can import as many sounds as you'd like and you'd only rebuild your FMOD sound banks once you're done importing your sounds.
 {% /alert %}

 # Introduction